 Now, create the database with this user:

-createdb richie -O fun -W exit
+createdb richie -O fun -W

 Download and install the Public Signing Key